woodger/nebbia/README.md

 <img src="http://yuml.me/diagram/scruffy;dir:LR/class/[Template{bg:snow}]->parse[Syntax Tree],[Syntax Tree]->compile[Template String{bg:yellowgreen}],[Template String]-.->[new Function(){bg:yellow}]">

-Template literals are enclosed by the back-tick ``` (grave accent) character instead of double or single quotes.
+Template literals are enclosed by the back-tick `` ` `` character instead of double or single quotes.
 Template literals can contain placeholders.
-These are indicated by the dollar sign and curly braces `${expression}`.
+These are indicated by the dollar sign and curly braces `` `${expression}` ``.
 The expressions in the placeholders and the text between them get passed to a function.
 The default function just concatenates the parts into a single string.

 This is a very useful feature.
 The expression can only be used to interpolate strings.
 The following example demonstrates the problem of string interpolation.